sagark4/sicp/README.md

 ```

 * Since normal order delays evaluation of operands, `(p)` will not be evaluated, which is basically an infinite loop.
 But the applicative order (the default) will cause an infinite loop.

+### Exercise 1.6

+Demonstrates that `if` is short-circuited, whereas a procedure-call is not.

+### Exercise 1.7

+Instead of stopping when the guess is close in the `sqrt` algorithm, asks to stop when the change in guess is a small fraction of the guess.

+### Exercise 1.8

+Using Newton's method for cube root.
+Should be straightforward, so skipped.

+## 1.1.8 Procedures as Black-Box Abstractions

+Essentially discussing procedures as algorithms using subproblems.